 Goa stands at a very interesting intersection with multiple claims on development, local aspirations and public policies.
-The state needs well designed research on service delivery, environmental issues, developmental issues, effective formulation and implementation of public policies in order to make public administration and governance more effective and adaptive to the new demands and challenges.
-Goa University seeks to contribute by establishing an academic institution for research and training in the areas of public policy, administration and governance which can assist legislators, officials and public servants at all levels in the performance of their duties.
-The Manohar Parrikar School shall act as a knowledge hub, where public policy experts, practitioners and members of the wider public will get a chance to deliberate on ideas of good governance and generate action-oriented research which would be in the larger interest of the state of Goa, the region and the rest of India.
+The state needs well designed research on environmental development for which effective formulation and implementation of public policies are the most important to make public administration and governance more effective and adaptive to the new demands and challenges.
+Goa University seeks to contribute by establishing an academic entity for research and training in the areas of public policy, administration and governance which can assist legislators, officials and public servants at all levels in the performance of their duties.
+The Manohar Parrikar School shall act as a knowledge hub, where public policy experts, practitioners and members of the wider public will get a chance to deliberate on ideas of good governance and to carry out research.

 |Ph.D.
 Women's Studies||-||-|